South of Monterey

 South of Monterey is a 1946 American Western film directed by William Nigh and written by Charles S. Belden.
-The film stars Gilbert Roland, Martin Garralaga, Frank Yaconelli, Marjorie Riordan, Iris Flores and George J. Lewis.
+The film stars Gilbert Roland, Martin Garralaga, Frank Yaconelli, Marjorie Riordan, Iris Flores, and George J. Lewis.
 The film was released on June 15, 1946, by Monogram Pictures.

 Plot

+The Cisco Kid learns of a land-swindling scheme in a small western town.
+Although the thievery was actually devised by the Police Commandante Arturo Morales and the tax collector Bennet, Cisco's efforts cause the thieves to fall out.
+Cisco is able to return the land to the rightful owners.